-For those of you not as familiar with the deadlift; it’s an extreme power movement which works every muscle in the posterior chain or “backside of the body”.
-The posterior chain consists of all the rear muscles of the body like hamstrings, glutes, back, traps etc, and the deadlift targets all of the “backside” muscles from top to bottom which is why it’s so effective for developing maximum strength and muscle mass.
+For those of you not as familiar with the deadlift; it’s an extreme power movement that works every muscle in the posterior chain or “backside of the body”.
+The posterior chain consists of all the rear muscles of the body like hamstrings, glutes, back, traps, etc, and the deadlift targets all of the “backside” muscles from top to bottom, which is why it’s so effective for developing maximum strength and muscle mass.

 Now, let’s discuss the trap bar deadlift in full so you can start making massive gains!…

 How to Properly Perform a Trap Bar Deadlift